 This financial report is designed to provide our customers, funders and general public with a general overview of TAPS' accountability for the funds it receives.
 If you have questions about this report, or need additional financial information, please put in an open records request with the TAPS Board of Directors.
+Main office is 2001 Skyline Dr, Suite A155, Sherman, TX 75092 or call (844) 603-6048.

-STATEMENTS OF NET POSITION September 30, 2020 and 2019
+STATEMENTS OF NET POSITION September 30, 2021 and 2020